 New forms of employment have been emerging in various occupations and sectors, such as the gig economy.
-Emir Research pointed out, about 26 percent of the Malaysian labour force, equivalent to four million people, had already been full-time gig workers as of 2020, which is consistent with the estimate of the Department of Statistics Malaysia (DOSM).
+Emir Research pointed out, about 26% of the Malaysian labour force, equivalent to four million people, had already been full-time gig workers as of 2020, which is consistent with the estimation made by the Department of Statistics Malaysia (DOSM).

 Amid the COVID-19 pandemic, workers in the gig economy have come under the spotlight due to concerns about their welfare.
-These workers face high risk of accidents and even losing their job.
-Nonetheless, compared to traditional employment, social protection for gig workers is limited and has certain criteria in legislation in order to be eligible for the coverage.
+These workers face high risk to accident and even losing their job.
+Nonetheless, compared to the traditional employment, social protection for gig workers is limited and has certain criteria in legislation in order to be eligible for the coverage.

 Based on the decent work agenda by the International Labour Organisation (ILO), work is considered decent when it pays a fair income, guarantees a secure form of employment and safe working conditions.
-Since gig economy has been part of the sources of economic growth in Malaysia that also contributes to post-COVID-19 recovery, the social security scheme for the gig workers needs to be enhanced, to be in accordance with the pillars of decent work agenda.
+Since gig economy has been part of the sources of economic growth in Malaysia that also contributes to the post-COVID19 recovery, the social security scheme for the gig workers needs to be enhanced, to be in accordance with the pillars of decent work agenda.

-In addition, the gig economy is able to provide employment and income generation opportunities with a high degree of flexibility.
+In addition, gig economy able to provide employment and income generation opportunities with a high degree of flexibility.
 A lack of skills training can be detrimental to gig workers' prospects.
-Due to the emergence of new technologies that require new skills and knowledge, skills training programs should be established to support gig workers in diversifying their skills.
+Due to the arising of new technologies that require new skills and knowledge, skills training programs should be established to support gig workers in diversifying their skills.

-In this regard, to achieve greater economic growth post-COVID-19 and promote well-being among workers including gig workers, Malaysia undertakes robust and ambitious structural reforms in developing an enhanced legislation for gig workers, including preparing future talent in the gig economy.
+In this regard, to achieve greater economic growth post-COVID19 and promote well-being among workers including gig workers, Malaysia undertakes robust and ambitious structural reform in developing of an enhanced legislation for the gig workers, including preparing future talent in the gig economy.